Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Experimental results

 \subsubsection{Fast damping mode}

 The fast damping mode appears as a direct manifestation of the rapid reduction in the relative velocity of the two species caused by strong friction in the resonantly interacting regime.
-Figure~\ref{fig:FastModeDemo}(a) demonstrates the basic behavior as observed for resonant interspecies interaction ($x=0$).
-Right after the excitation, i.e.\ at zero hold time in the trap, the initial velocities of the K and Dy clouds differ substantially.
-Then, within less than one millisecond, the system reaches the regime of locked oscillations {(inset)}.
+Figure~\ref{fig:FastModeDemo}(a) demonstrates the basic behavior as observed for resonant interspecies interaction ($x=0$). {Right after the dipole-mode excitation in the weakly interacting regime and a rapid quench onto resonance, which effectively takes about $20\,\mu$s~\footnote{During our 200-$\mu$s linear ramp from the preparation field ($\delta = -132\,$mG) onto resonance, the systems spends only about $20\,\mu$s in the strongly interacting regime.
+Thus, the interaction quench is almost an order of magnitude faster than the fastest response of the system.}, the initial velocities (at zero hold time) of the K and Dy clouds differ substantially.} Then, within less than one millisecond, the system reaches the regime of locked oscillations (inset).
 Our fitting model (solid lines) reproduces the observed behavior very well, including the initial transient.
 Figure~\ref{fig:FastModeDemo}(b) demonstrates the evolution of the velocity difference with time.
 The fast mode shows the expected exponential decay with a short damping time of about $1/\Gamma_{\rm fast} = 170\,\mu$s. {It appears on a slowly varying background, which is caused} by the slow damping mode together with the oscillating crossover mode.

 The fast damping also highlights the very large rate of elastic collisions in the resonantly interacting mixture.
 With the approximation $\beta \approx \Gamma_{\rm fast}$, see Eq.~(\ref{eq:Gammafast}), we obtain $\Gamma_{\rm coll} = 2.0 \times 10^8\,{\rm s}^{-1}$ for the total rate of elastic collisions, see App.~\ref{app:beta} for details.
 This corresponds to mean rates per Dy atom and per K atom as large as $\Gamma_{\rm coll}/N_{\rm Dy} = 2\,300\,{\rm s}^{-1}$ and $\Gamma_{\rm coll}/N_{\rm K} = 10\,500\,{\rm s}^{-1}$, respectively.